 The first of these equations is equivalent to (\ref{anglebeta}).
 The phase transition is characterized by the critical angle $\bar \beta(T)$ which defines the flat direction\footnote{Flat directions may exist also in the quartic term separately taken, see e.g. \cite{affleck}.} for the mass term at the temperature $T_c$ in the background fields plane $(v_1, v_2)$, and at the real-valued $\mu_1$, $\mu_2$ and $\mu_{12}$ the critical temperature is defined by the equation

 which is equivalent to ${\bar \mu}^2_1=$0 or ${\bar \mu}^2_2=$0.
 For a fixed set of the squark sector parameters\footnote{{\it Mathematica} package \cite{wolfram} with encoded representations of $\lambda_i(T)$ by means of series with $n$=50 was used to scan the MSSM parameter space.
 At low temperatures the convergence of Matsubara series becomes worse, so the number of terms up to $n$=1000 is needed to reach an acceptable accuracy. } the thermodynamical evolution of the effective potential is described by a $\nabla U_{eff}=$0 trajectory in the three-dimensional ($v$, $T$, ${\tt tg}\beta$) space, which is defined by the intersection of the two surfaces, corresponding to the equation (\ref{angle}) for the critical angle ("$\beta$-surface"), and the equation (\ref{eqT}) for the $\mu_1$, $\mu_2$ and $\mu_{12}$ ("$\mu$-surface").
-We show the cross sections of $\mu$-surface (calculated without any approximations numerically) by the plane at fixed $T$=0, giving the ($v$, ${\tt tg}\beta$) contour, and the cross section at ${\tt tg}\beta=$1 giving the ($v$, $T$) contour in Fig.\ref{projections}. \unitlength 1.00cm
+The cross sections of $\mu$-surface (calculated without any approximations numerically) by the plane at fixed $T$=0, giving the ($v$, ${\tt tg}\beta$) contour, and the cross section at ${\tt tg}\beta=$1 giving the ($v$, $T$) contour is shown in Fig.\ref{projections}. \unitlength 1.00cm

 The presence of nonzero effective parameters $\lambda_6$ and $\lambda_7$ is essential to get the critical temperature of the order of 100 GeV.
-Useful analytical approximation can be obtained using the minimization conditions (\ref{diagmu1})-(\ref{diagmu2}), then the critical angle $\bar \beta (T)$ defined by (\ref{angle}) can be expressed as \footnote{In different context analogous relation between ${\tt tg}\beta$ and ${\tt tg} \bar \beta$ can be found in \cite{brignole}, where the mass term of the form $v^2 f(\beta,T)$ with $f(\beta,T)=a(\beta) T^2 - b(\beta)$ was analyzed for a special case of degenerate squark masses, $A=\mu=0$ and with the high-temperature expansion.
-Our quartic potential is very different from the tree-level $(g^2_1+g^2_2)/8 \, \lambda_T v^4 \cos^2 2\beta$ plus a logarithmic term \cite{brignole}, so the approximate expression $3E/\lambda_T>$1 of Bochkarev-Shaposhnikov criteria $v(T_c)/T_c>$1 for the absence of sphaleron in the broken phase is not suitable with nonzero threshold corrections.}
+Useful analytical approximation can be obtained using the minimization conditions (\ref{diagmu1})-(\ref{diagmu2}), then the critical angle $\bar \beta (T)$ defined by (\ref{angle}) can be expressed as \footnote{In different context analogous relation between ${\tt tg}\beta$ and ${\tt tg} \bar \beta$ can be found in \cite{brignole}, where the mass term of the form $v^2 f(\beta,T)$ with $f(\beta,T)=a(\beta) T^2 - b(\beta)$ was analyzed for a special case of degenerate squark masses, $A=\mu=0$ and within the high-temperature expansion.
+Our quartic potential is very different from the tree-level $(g^2_1+g^2_2)/8 \, \lambda_T v^4 \cos^2 2\beta$ plus a logarithmic term \cite{brignole}, so the expression $3E/\lambda_T>$1 of Bochkarev-Shaposhnikov criteria $v(T_c)/T_c>$1 for the absence of sphaleron in the broken phase gives different results with nonzero threshold corrections.}

 where